Guidelines for Assistance

 In order to be eligible for assistance an applicant must be:

 - A freelance qualified person.
-The Foundation defines the group to include all persons connected with the artistic or entertainment industries including, but not limited to authors, actors, singers, dancers, directors, producers, choreographers, musicians, artists and screenwriters selling work or services by the hour, day, job, etc. rather than working on a regular salary basis for one employer.
+The Foundation defines the group as persons connected with the artistic or entertainment industries including, but not limited to authors, actors, singers, dancers, directors, producers, choreographers, musicians, artists and screenwriters selling work or services by the hour, day, job, etc. rather than working on a regular salary basis for one employer.
 The Foundation considers the following media categories as part of the entertainment industry: books (including audio books), movies, music, theatre, dance and television.